* Putin signals no shift on Syria

 * Says Obama is honest, Romney could widen missile rift

 * Says not meddling in Pussy Riot case

 By Steve Gutterman

-In wide-ranging remarks to Russia's RT television, Putin held out hope for an end to a dispute with Washington on missile defence if President Barack Obama is re-elected, calling him "an honest person who really wants to change much for the better".
+Putin held out hope for an end to a dispute with Washington on missile defence if President Barack Obama were re-elected in November, telling Russia's RT television he was "an honest person who really wants to change much for the better".

 In some of his most extensive public comments since he started a six-year term in May, Putin dismissed Western criticism on issues ranging from Syria to the conviction of three anti-government protesters from the punk band Pussy Riot.